 Free of Charge

-All programs are free of charge.
+All on-site programs are free of charge.
 We provide meeting rooms, trained staff, facilitation and activity supplies.

-Rick’s Place is not a therapy group – it is a peer support program for children and their families.
+Rick’s Place is not a therapy group – it is a peer support program for youth and their families.
 No one receives a diagnosis, treatment plan or a prescription.
 We offer referral information for mental health services.
-Any grieving young person and their adult caregiver(s) is welcome at Rick’s Place regardless of sex, race, ethnicity, national origin, age, religion, ability or sexual orientation.
+Any young person who is grieving (and their adult caregiver) is welcome at Rick’s Place regardless of sex, race, ethnicity, national origin, age, religion, ability or sexual orientation.
 Please contact us for an intake interview.

-We partner with public schools to provide free peer bereavement support to students, and we offer reading programs in local schools.
+We partner with area schools to provide free peer bereavement support to students, and we offer reading programs in local schools.

 Rick’s Place Services include: